 Read more about self-care.

 For ongoing support, see your family doctor, your contact person at community mental health services or your psychiatrist or psychotherapist.
 There are also support groups around the country.
 See also Mental health support for families – Yellow Brick Road, who help families and whānau to provide the best possible support for their loved one and look after their own wellbeing.

 If you need urgent help:

 - free call or text 1737 any time, 24 hours a day to speak to a trained counsellor

-- In crisis?
-Crisis contact details Mental Health Foundation, NZ
+- contact your nearest crisis team: Crisis contact details Mental Health Foundation, NZ